 In past discussions of how to reduce operating costs, a business owner might have shelved some great ideas because they weren’t feasible at the time.
 Circumstances may have changed, making some of these older cost saving ideas ripe for implementation.

 11. Double down on real estate

 Office life as we know it is changing as a result of COVID-19.
 Many companies are changing their office policies and allowing fewer people in at a time.
 This is not the time to increase your overhead costs and move to a larger space or even commit to a longer lease in the current space.
 Now is the time to consider cash flow and determine how to reconfigure current square footage to spread out desks, rather than maintain open meeting areas.

 In a large company, office supplies and other individual purchases add up quickly.
 That includes association memberships, which can often be negotiated in bulk.
 Consider offering company-wide subscriptions to key publications instead of allowing departments or individuals to order and expense them on their own.
 Sometimes outside library vendors are worth their cost if they can negotiate and manage memberships and subscriptions, with better cost reduction opportunities.

 Consolidate supply purchasing through a procurement department, rather than allowing each department or site to buy their own.
-By using fewer vendors, it’s easier to negotiate better prices and improve cash flow.
+By using fewer vendors, it’s easier to negotiate better prices and improve cash flow and operating expenses.
 With specialized software, the procurement department can gain greater visibility into stock on hand, shifting supplies between departments or sites, rather than just ordering more.